w3c/wot-cg/Tutorials/whatiswot/8-JSON_Schema_in_Practice_3/8-video-information.md

 ## Title

-What is WoT - JSON Schema Validators
+JSON Schema Validators | What is WoT

 ## Description